A refreshing swim in the emerald waters of Wadi Bani Khalid

-Main Pools : Once reached the parking lot, just walking for 10 minutes, you’ll get to the main pools.
-Surrounded by palm trees, these quite huge pools will amaze you with their incredibile emerald-colors water.
-This area has been developed with a restaurant, a small linking bridge, seating areas so it’s the most crowded above all during the weekend when locals come here to spend a relaxing day in the middle of the nature.
-If you decide to stop here and have a swim, remember to respect the local culture by wearing appropriate clothes (there are also different signs remembering you how to dress).
-Women should wear a t-shirt and shorts avoiding bikinis, men should wear a t-shirt and shorts.
-Talking with some local guides I met there, I had been told you don’t need to dress in that way if you continue your visit along the wadi visiting the upper pools.
+If you decide to stop here and have a swim, remember to respect the local culture by wearing appropriate clothes (there are also different signs reminding you how to dress).
+Women should wear a t-shirt and shorts avoiding bikinis; men should wear a t-shirt and shorts.
+Talking with some local guides, I had been told you don’t need to dress in that way if you continue your tour along the wadi visiting the upper pools.

-Upper pools: if you want to completely enjoy the Wadi, instead of crossing the small bridge that leads to the restaurant, you should go on for a bit along the rock path that penetrates between the narrow gorges: step by step the stream becomes very narrow and form breathtaking natural pools with an amazing colors that contrast with the impressive rock walls and from where you can dive off (even the pools are quite deep remember always to check in advance its depth ).
-At the end of the path, passing by some very small waterfalls, you’ll also find the Muqal cave (just 20 min walk from the restaurant).
+If you want to thoroughly enjoy the Wadi, instead of crossing the small bridge that leads to the restaurant, you should go on along the rocky path that penetrates between the narrow gorges.
+Step by step the stream becomes very narrow and form breathtaking natural pools with amazing colours that contrast with the impressive rock walls and from where you can dive off (even the pools are quite deep, check always their depth!).
+At the end of the path, passing by some tiny waterfalls, you’ll also find the Muqal cave (just 20 min walk from the restaurant).

-When to go: the best season to visit Oman is November to March to avoid the strong heat of the summer.
-At the end of January the temperature was around 27 degree.
-Try to visit the wadi during the week because on the weekend (Friday– Satursday ) is always busy and packed since a lot of local families get there for relaxing and having a picnic.
+The best season to visit Oman is November to March to avoid the intense heat of the summer.
+At the end of January, the temperature was around 27 degree.
+Try to visit the wadi during the week because on the weekend (Friday–Saturday) is always busy and packed since a lot of local families get there for relaxing and having a picnic.